Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

     DF_TOOLS = pd.DataFrame(db.session.execute(db.select(*Tool.__table__.columns).order_by(Tool.Quality)))
 ```

-The variables are stored as pandas dataframe.
+The variables are stored as pandas dataframes.
 Here, we see an example of how sqlalchemy works.
 Most requests start with `db.session.execute(db.select(...))`.
 These operations map fairly easily to SQL.
 The slight oddity here is using `*Ingredient.__table__.columns` instead of just `Ingredient` to select all the columns.
 It turns out that selecting individual columns produces a dataframe as expected.
 However, selecting all the columns just using the table name returns an object where we cannot easily access the underlying data.
 Try it yourself to see the difference.

 Finally, if you've been paying careful attention, you'll realise the server here never actually links back to our dash app!
 So, we need to make an adjustment to our `app.py` to connect our modified flask server to it.